What is PEG Ratio Formula?

 Trailing PEG Ratio

-Therefore, the calculation of Trailing PEG ratio will be as follows,
+Therefore, the calculation of the Trailing PEG ratio will be as follows,

 Trailing PEG ratio = 18.00 / 4.74